Rodenticide toxicity calculator

 4. Dose (mg/kg) = active ingredient (mg) / body weight (kg).

-5. Compare to species- and ingredient-specific one-tenth LD50 treatment-threshold estimate from assumptions panel.
+5. Compare to the ingredient-specific treatment or monitoring threshold estimate from the assumptions panel.

 Calculation steps will appear here for verification.